joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

  5. Click **Add Custom Role**
  6. Type in a role name _(an example is: AzDeploymentHistoryCleanup)_
  7. Check Start from **Scratch** and next click
- 8. Click **+ Add permissions** and add the permissions above _(you can search for them)_.
+ 8. Click **+ Add permissions** and the permissions above _(you can search for them)_.
 Feel free to import the role from a JSON file "[here](https://github.com/lukemurraynz/AzDeploymeantCleanup "AzDeploymeantCleanup")".
  9. Click **Next**
 10. Add **Assignable Scopes** _(this is the scope you can use to assign a role to - this won't assign it to the Service Principal; it will only open it up so we can assign it)_.
 Make sure you assign it at the management group level you are targetting.
 11. Click **Review + Create**